MarkLogicUniversity/ml-gradle-series/README.md

 The **ml-gradle** video tutorials are separated into episodes.
 Here is an overview.

+> Note: Currently, **ml-gradle** supports Gradle versions up to 4.10.x.
+Gradle versions 5 and higher are currently unsupported.
+You can have multiple versions of Gradle on your computer.
+Just make sure the 4.x version is called for **ml-gradle** tasks.

 * **Episode 1 - Introduction to ml-gradle.**
 	Introduces you to the **ml-gradle** plug-in.
 There are no hands-on activities for this episode.